msgoat/cxp-dox-home/docs/cloud/cloud_service_categories.md

 Since to this day, all our serverless projects are hosted on AWS, we need to get to know __AWS Lamdba__ properly before turning to __Azure Functions__.

+### We build up SaaS-ification skills

+!!! info "SaaS-ification explained"
+    The term `SaaS-ification` refers to the process of turning a product into a SaaS solution published via a SaaS marketplace.

+Building SaaS-capable products or beeing able to turn existing cloud products into SaaS solutions is one of the primary objectives of the `msg Cloud Strategy`.
+Since the `Branche Automotive & Manufacturing` is not a product provider per se, we nevertheless want to help our customers to build and publish SaaS solutions.
+Thus, we invest a lot into build SaaS-ification skills in 2023.